pegasys-fi/docs/docs/contracts/v3/reference/periphery/staker/Design.md

 ---
-sidebar_label: Uniswap V2 Staker Design
+sidebar_label: Pegasys V2 Staker Design
 sidebar_position: 1
 ---

-# Uniswap V2 Staker Design
+# Pegasys V2 Staker Design

 The liquidity mining staker design is comprised of one canonical position staking contract, Staker.
-The technical reference for this contract is [here](../../periphery/staker/UniswapV2Staker.md) and the source code is [here](https://github.com/Pegasys-fi/v2-staker).
+The technical reference for this contract is [here](../../periphery/staker/PegasysV2Staker.md) and the source code is [here](https://github.com/Pegasys-fi/v2-staker).

 ## Data Structures